rooseveltframework/roosevelt/README.md

 - `express-html-validator`
 - `reload`

-These dependencies can be ommitted from your build by running `npm i --no-optional`
+These dependencies can be omitted from your build by running `npm i --no-optional`

 # Supplying your own CSS preprocessors